InSinkErator

 InSinkErator is an American company and brand name known for producing instant hot water dispensers and food waste disposal systems, generally called "garbage disposals" or "garbage disposers".

 History

-Architect John W. Hammes founded the company in Racine, Wisconsin, where it remains headquartered.
-Hammes is credited with inventing the "in-sink" food waste disposal in 1927 for his wife.
-It works by grinding and shredding solid food waste, using centrifugal force.
-He spent ten years improving the design and went into business selling the appliance.
-His company was called the In-Sink-Erator Manufacturing Company.
+John W. Hammes, an architect, invented the first garbage disposal in 1927 in Racine, Wisconsin.
+After refining the design for eight years, he patented it and, in 1938, co-founded the InSinkErator Manufacturing Company with his sons.
+That year, the company sold 52 units.
+The unit utilized centrifugal force to grind and shred solid food waste into smaller particles that could be more easily flushed down the drain.
 The name is a play on the word "incinerator" and refers to the fact that the mouth of the disposal unit is located "in" the "sink".

 The company was purchased by Emerson Electric in 1968.
 In 2006, In-Sink-Erator removed the hyphens from its name, becoming InSinkErator.
 It also redesigned the company logo and released a re-engineered line of high technology disposers branded as the Evolution Series.

 On November 1, 2022, InSinkErator was acquired by Whirlpool Corporation.